ensemble-ai/exercise-2-camera-control-Echo108471/Obscura/Peer Review.md

 ___
 #### Justification #####
 I love the overall control feelling.
-The implementation is very smooth, and the arguments are adjusted perfectly.
-All code, including the export fields, fully meets the requirements.
+This stage successfully fulfills all requirements.
+When stationary, the vessel stay in the center on the screen using the position lock functionality.
+During movement, the camera initially lags behind the vessel at a slower speed, matches the vessel's speed once it exceeds a defined leash distance, and smoothly catches up when the vessel stops.
+Additionally, a crosshair can be toggled on or off to accurately mark bthe center of the camera.

 ___
 ### Stage 4 ###